ossrs/oryx/README.md

 > a public IP (e.g., https://136.12.117.13), or a domain (e.g., https://your-domain.com).
 To set up HTTPS,
 > refer to [this post](https://blog.ossrs.io/how-to-secure-srs-with-lets-encrypt-by-1-click-cb618777639f).

-> Note: In China, use `registry.cn-hangzhou.aliyuncs.com/ossrs/srs-stack:5` to accelerate the Docker pull process
+> Note: In China, use `registry.cn-hangzhou.aliyuncs.com/ossrs/oryx:5` to accelerate the Docker pull process
 > and ensure the proper language is set.

-The ports used for SRS Stack:
+The ports used for Oryx:

 * `80/tcp`: The HTTP port, you can also use `2022` instead, such as `-p 2022:2022` etc.
 * `443/tcp`: The HTTPS port, you can also use `2443` instead, such as `-p 2443:2443` etc.
-* `1935/tcp`: The RTMP port, to support publish stream by RTMP to SRS Stack.
+* `1935/tcp`: The RTMP port, to support publish stream by RTMP to Oryx.
 * `8000/udp`: The WebRTC UDP port, to transport WebRTC media data like RTP packets.
 * `10080/udp`: The SRT UDP port, to support publish stream via SRT protocol.

-You have the option to modify the volumes for srs-stack and direct them to different directories.
+You have the option to modify the volumes for Oryx and direct them to different directories.

 * `/data` The global data directory.
     * `.well-known` The directory for Let's Encrypt ACME challenge.